Femoon/tts-azure-web/README.md

 # README

-TTS-Azure-Web is a azure tts web page.
-You can run it locally or deploy it with one click, using your Azure Key.
+TTS-Azure-Web is an Azure Text-to-Speech (TTS) web application.
+It allows you to run it locally or deploy it with a single click using your Azure Key.

+Key Features:

+- Local and Cloud Deployment: Easily run the application on your local machine or deploy it to the cloud.
+- One-Click Setup: Simplified deployment process using your Azure Key.
+- Azure Integration: Leverages Azure's powerful TTS services for high-quality speech synthesis.

+This application is ideal for those looking to minimize setup while experiencing the full capabilities of Azure TTS.

 Live demo: https://tts.femoon.top

 ## Getting Started